Date: October 17, 2024

 The degrees were awarded at an Evensong with Sermon and Academic Convocation in VTS’ Immanuel Chapel on October 15, 2024.
 Bishops Scharf and Spiegel were supported by members of their class, who were celebrating their 20th anniversary since graduation.
 Five members of the Class of 2004 have been consecrated as bishops, including The Rt.
 Rev. Paula E. Clark ’04, Bishop of the Diocese of Chicago, who led the concluding prayers at the service.

 The Very Rev. Ian S. Markham, Ph.D., Dean and President of VTS, said: “It is a true joy to celebrate the ministry of those who have graduated from Virginia Theological Seminary and are now serving the Church in the office of Bishop.
 Such ministry is often marked by challenge and stress.
-This honorary doctoral honors the remarkable journey they have traveled thus far, while also serving as an invitation to live into the teaching office of Bishop in the future.
+This honorary doctoral recognizes the remarkable journey they have traveled thus far, while also serving as an invitation to live into the teaching office of Bishop in the future.
 These Bishops stand ready to make a profound impact on the strength and vitality of The Episcopal Church.
 For their faithful work and witness, I am deeply grateful.”

 Notes to editors: